The Trusts Act 2019: What you need to know

 • exercises their powers for proper purpose.

-Default Duties
+Default duties

 Default duties that must be performed by trustees unless modified or excluded in the trust deed include: